-Day 6: Evros Delta, Mesembria, Petrota Rocks & Lagofolia.
-Delta grasslands with scrub woodland, dunes, lagoons and canals, coastal evergreen oak maquis and rocky Mediterranean hillside grassland systems.
+Day 3: Thracian Plain: Evros Delta, Mesembria, Petrota Rocks & Lagofolia – Delta grasslands with scrub woodland, dunes, lagoons and canals, coastal evergreen oak maquis and rocky Mediterranean hillside grassland systems.

-Day 7: Izmaros Hills.
-Dramatic granite and limestone peninsula with ancient organic olive groves, Mediterranean maquis and rocky streamside grasslands overlooking the North Aegean.
+Day 4: Ismaros Hills: Maronia – Dramatic granite and limestone headland with ancient organic olive groves, Mediterranean maquis and rocky streamside grasslands overlooking the North Aegean.

-Days 8: Transfer to Thessaloniki airport for departure.
+Days 8: Depart Volakas and transfer to Thessaloniki Airport.
 If time permits we’ll fit in excursions locally or en route to the airport.

 Harry F, 2017…Both Michael and Martin were excellent leaders.
 Michael also shared the benefit of his local knowledge and this was best demonstrated by access to his ‘secret site’ for the target False Apollo, which duly obliged and the tricky seasonal emergence was timed to perfection.
 This alone made the trip worthwhile, though despite being early in the season we managed a reasonable number of species, and some decent birding was added to the itinerary when weather conditions were less favourable.
 The hotel was of a very good standard and buffet service at both breakfast and dinner offered a good variety for all tastes.

 Denise & Andy Q, 2017… The trip was fantastic!
 Shame the weather was not always on our side but never mind, we still enjoyed it very much.
 Thank you Greenwings!